 A mood board is a collage of visual (and sometimes even audio) elements that are used to represent a central concept.
 An example of this type of work will be if you are an app designer laying out ideas for what the UI will look like.
 You would likely gather colors, styles, fonts, and other visual elements that inspire your vision for your application.

 A branding mood board sets out to accomplish the same thing, except it will involve your outlook for your business’s image specifically.
 The purpose of this exercise is to formulate a cohesive image of your brand and understand what your designs are looking to inspire in your customers.
 This tactic is crucial for determining the look of things like marketing materials or even just a standard business card.
+Moreover, this will help determine whether there’s a need for building a referral program, running social media ads, and taking other marketing tactics.

 Creating a mood board traditionally would involve using a simple tool like a whiteboard or poster board and cutting out pictures, and putting everything together physically.
 However, mood board creation can become very detailed when working on concepts as important as brand design, and so software solutions have been created to help assist with the process.